NickGrunert/master-thesis/modules/03_truth_compare.typ

     The phenomenon can be explained by the equitable weighting of the two metrics.
     The R2 score represents the poor linear correlation well, but the #abr("MAE") score does not.
     The #abr("MAE") score measures distance from the fit, which itself is not of poor quality; but built upon substandard data.
-    Consequently, the MAE score is not a reliable metric for evaluating the linear relationship when compared to the R2 Score.
+    Consequently, the MAE score is not a reliable metric for evaluating the linear relationship when compared to the R2 score.
     The resulting score's meaning is not invalidated by this observation, since a lower score is still indicative of a lower quality.
     However, the degree of decrease is not as pronounced as it should be.